Frederick Douglass statue vandalized in Rochester park

 ROCHESTER, N.Y. -- A statue of abolitionist Frederick Douglass was ripped from its base in Rochester on the anniversary of one of his most famous speeches, delivered in that city in 1852.

-Police said the statue of Douglass was taken on Sunday from Maplewood Park, a site along the Underground Railroad where Douglas and Harriet Tubman helped shuttle slaves to freedom.
+Police said the statue of Douglass was taken on Sunday from Maplewood Park, a site along the Underground Railroad where Douglass and Harriet Tubman helped shuttle slaves to freedom.

-The statue was found at the brink of the Genesee River gorge about 50 feet from its pedestal, police said.
+The statue was found at the brink of the Genesee River gorge about 50 feet (15 meters) from its pedestal, police said.
 There was damage to the base and a finger.

 Carvin Eison, a leader of the project that brought the Douglass statue to the park, told the Rochester Democrat & Chronicle another statue will take its place because the damage is too significant.